snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 ```

+If you have updated any of the configuration options above (e.g. stream name or region), then you will have to update the __config.hocon.sample__ file accordingly.

 > SIDE NOTE: Under the covers, we're submitting the compiled spark-streaming-example-project jar to SPARK-SUBMIT via __inv run_project config/config.hocon.sample__

 > ```bash